DanielePalaia/gpss-nifi/README.md

 # Summary
 This software is intended to be a simple (non production ready) processor for apache nifi server, using Greenplum Streaming Service functionalities. </br>
 It is written in Java and it uses the following technologies: Apache nifi, java, GRPC, Greenplum GPSS. </br>
-At the moment it is just supportin .json.
+At the moment it is just supporting json format.
 The processor is receiving .json entries from a nifi relashion and ingest a Greenplum table.</br>

 The following reading can help you to better understand the software: